-‘Jessica Jones’: Why season three shouldn’t be the empowering heroine’s last case
+‘Jessica Jones’: Why season three shouldn’t be her last case

-There’s still no word on when the third and last season of Marvel’s first feminist project Jessica Jones will be dropping this year.
-In 2018 we got the second slot of episodes, fittingly, to coincide with March 8th, International Women’s Day.
+The third and last season of Marvel’s first feminist project Jessica Jones drops today.
+In 2018, we got the second season of episodes, fittingly, to coincide with March 8th, International Women’s Day.

-Of course, Marvel is continuing their new tradition with the release of Captain Marvel tomorrow, but with a storm of empowering feminine voices brewing over at the gargantuan studio, we’ve just got one question for Kevin Feige, Netflix, and Marvel’s gang of heroes:
+Of course, Marvel has continued their new tradition with the release of Captain Marvel back in March, but with a storm of empowering feminine voices brewing over at the gargantuan studio, we’ve just got one question for Kevin Feige, Netflix, and Marvel’s gang of heroes.

 Why’re you doing Jessica dirty like this?We’re still pretty convinced Jones is possibly the best thing Marvel’s produced so far.
 That gut-wrenching first season is at least in the upper echelons of their multiverse that now encompasses at least twenty-odd characters you could argue protagonist status for.